javascript-tutorial/tr.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 }
 ```

 `this`'in değeri çalışma anında değerlendirilir.
-Herşey olabilir.
+Her şey olabilir.

 Örneğin `this` farklı objelerden çağırıldıklarında değerler alabilirler: